History Intent and Progression

 Christian Values, Cultural Capital and Pupil Premium enhancements

-Our History curriculum encourages opportunities to develop oracy through activities such as ‘Tell Me Time’ and ‘The Art of Wondering’.
+Our History curriculum encourages opportunities to develop oracy through class and peer discussions.
 These opportunities, supported primarily with artefacts, are accessible to learners at all levels.
 They encourage children to discuss, share and ask questions about History, promoting curiosity and deepening learning.
 We feel that History provides the perfect opportunity for children to develop their spirituality, exploring the sense that there is someone or something more than ’just me’.
 It creates a sense of being a part of something bigger and how the past has influenced today and why this is significant.

 History at St John’s allows opportunities for off-site visits.
 Visits included are those to museums, historical buildings and cathedrals.
 This further develops children’s curiosity about their locality and the wider area through their use of questioning and gathering of evidence to justify their ideas.
 This supports them whilst being Historians and again develops their knowledge about how interpretations of the past have been constructed.